SaiKumar130397/three-tier-eks-sample-project/README.md

      ```bash
      kubectl apply -f full_stack_lb.yaml
      ```
+2. Here, while we run terraform init, it reads root .tf files and downloads the modules (EKS, VPC, IAM) into the .terraform/modules directory.
+   - You can inspect the main.tf files that are present in each folder of EKS, VPC.

+     ```bash
+     cd .terraform/modules
+     ls
+     ```
+   - You can see folders for EKS and VPC.
+Go to each folder and you can see a main.tf files, eks modules, and other required files downloaded after running terraform init.

+     ```bash
+     cd eks
+     ls
+     ```
+   - During the terraform apply stage, the VPC module will create VPCs, Subnets, NAT, etc. The EKS module will create an EKS cluster, Node groups, IAM roles, and security groups.

 ## Step - 9: Monitoring tools setup

 1. Setting up Prometheus & Grafana (for metrics):